Skip to main content

 Angos performs garbage collection automatically during normal operation: unreferenced blobs are cleaned up as part of request handling, without downtime.

-The scrub command runs as a separate periodic process that operates alongside the live server (no shutdown required):
+The scrub and prune commands run as separate periodic processes that operate alongside the live server (no shutdown required).
+The split is:

 What Scrub Does